emschu/snmp-cockpit/README.md

 - If a SNMP connection does not respond for longer than a certain time (default: 5-10 seconds) during execution, the app switches to **connection timeout mode** with **warning dialog** and troubleshooting.

-- For IP addresses its always possible to **specify a port manually** that differs from the assumed standard `161`.
+- For IP addresses it's always possible to **specify a port manually** that differs from the assumed standard `161`.
 - If SNMP connections are established by the app - without the help of a QR code - all authentication and transport protocols (A x T) are tried out until a **response to sysName** (1.3.6.1.2.1.1.5.0) is possible in a connection.
 - Nevertheless - by certain specifications in the *enc* field of the QR code - each setting can also be determined manually, which is taken over during reading.
 - It is possible to add your own tabs to **device detail view** through the area of your **own queries** or in the **MIB catalog** for the period of the session.